bitcoin-sv/spv-wallet-js-client/examples/README.md

 In addition to the above, there are additional examples showing how to use the client from a developer perspective:

-- `handle-exception` - presents how to "catch" exceptions which the client can throw
+- `handle-exceptions` - presents how to "catch" exceptions which the client can throw
 - `custom-logger` - shows different ways you can configure (or disable) internal logger

 ## How to run an example